Category Archives: What the heck?

 The nail enters behind the carotids (just above the bifurcation) and IJ on the right, and ends anterior to them on the left.
 It passes very close to the posterior pharynx.
 So neurovascular structures are intact, and the aerodigestive tract is a maybe (back of the pharynx).

 Obviously, this thing has to come out.
 The question is, how to do it?
 For you surgeons out there, tell me your choice of approach, incision, and instrumentation.
-Tweet or leave comments!
-Answers on Monday.
+Tweet/X or leave comments!
+Answers in the next post.